exercism/elm/exercises/practice/allergies/.approaches/introduction.md

 ## General guidance

-The way to determine whether two integers share at leat one `1` bit is to use `Bitwise.and i1 i2 > 0`.
+The way to determine whether two integers share at least one `1` bit is to use `Bitwise.and i1 i2 > 0`.
 Powers of two only have a single one `1` bit, for example `2 ^ 6` has its 7th bit set to `1`: `1000000`.
 This makes them really useful for checking if a number has a specific bit set to `1`.
 So if you want to see if the first bit is set for an integer you can use `Bitwise.and i 1 > 0`.